 Number, Term, and Removal of Directors.
 Our bylaws provide that the number of directors shall be fixed from time to time by resolution of at least a majority of the directors then in office, but may not consist of fewer than seven nor more than 21 members.
 We currently have 13 members of our board of directors.
 In an uncontested election, our directors are elected to one-year terms by a majority of the votes, cast at a meeting of stockholders at which a quorum is present by the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
 Otherwise, in a contested election, our directors are elected to one-year terms by a plurality vote.
 Any one or more of our directors may be removed from the board for cause by a majority vote of the stockholders or the board of directors.
-Our bylaws provide that all vacancies on the board of directors not exceeding one-third of the entire board may be filled by a majority of the remaining directors for the unexpired term.
+Our bylaws provide that all vacancies on the board of directors for the unexpired term.
 All vacancies exceeding one-third of the entire board will be filled by the vote of a majority of stockholders entitled to vote thereon.